Meet the board members:

 Linette started dabbling in Yoga in 2000 and was inspired to go deeper with her practice after a weekend at Kripalu in the fall of 2008.
 When she suddenly and completely unexpectedly found herself in astavakrasana while on retreat in Bali in 2010, she knew she was hooked for life.
 Nothing beats the buzz that comes with feeling strong and flexible in one’s body, mind and spirit!

 Linette primarily practices vinyasa, with a healthy dose of yin, restorative and Iyengar.
 Her Yoga home will always be with the Tranquil Space family, and she is grateful to her many teachers there over the years for all they have shared with her.
-She is excited to now pay it forward and invites newbies, experienced yogis and anyone in between to join her on the magical journey that is Yoga.
+A RYT-200 teacher herself, she invites newbies, experienced yogis and anyone in between to join her on the magical journey that is Yoga. www.yogawithlinette.com

 Niyati has been studying and practicing yoga for over 15 years and has been teaching in the DC area since 2004.
 She has trained and practiced Iyengar, Yin, Mindfulness-Based Stress Reduction, and Vinyasa at Tranquil Space.
 Since 2010 she has been focused on healing-centered practices/experiences that include pranayama and mindful asana.
 She has also developed and managed karma yoga initiatives on and off the mat and is dedicated to building community and giving.